-Each species is divided into three "classes" (Typically the species proper and then two "Supspecies").
+Each species is divided into three "classes" (Typically the species proper and then two "Subspecies").
 The players each pick one and play as that.
 They get to choose between:

 - Ghouls, Purple skinned, "Naturally suspicious bastards" who keep The Masquerade from getting broken.
 Vulnerable to fire but they make up for it by having lots of connections and being very smart.
 Their subspecies are Mummies who are immortal Ghouls held together with faith and bandages and Jekyll and Hydes which are Ghouls able to attain human form along with a Literal Split Personality.